 Collaboration is a bigger challenge in remote environments because knowledge sharing isn’t immediate or spontaneous.

 Remote teams need a more structured process of knowledge sharing with a high degree of transparency and access to all relevant information and resources.
-However, at the same time, they also need unstructured time they can spend together in order to increase their chances of spontaneous creativity and collaboration.
+However, at the same time, they also need unstructured time they can spend together to increase their chances of spontaneous creativity and collaboration.

 Being an efficient communicator when it comes to all types of communication, including written communication, is vital for collaboration.

-In order to be effective, written communication requires a lot of work from all participants.
 If you want to learn more about how to navigate remote communication and ensure its effectiveness, take a look at the following articles:

 Collaboration and emotional intelligence: The unbreakable bond

-Workers with high levels of emotional intelligence are better team players because they:
+What’s more, workers with high levels of emotional intelligence are better team players because they: